DR. EMIL NUTRITION

 Can You Take Kava & Magnesium at the Same Time?

-If you’ve been looking for natural alternatives to help you reduce stress and anxiety, chances are you’ve come across kava.
-This plant is a member of the pepper family, and is native to the Pacific Islands.
-The local cultures there have used kava for hundreds of years as a part of their ceremonial traditions.
+If you’ve been looking into natural remedies for reducing stress and anxiety, chances are you’ve come across kava.
+This plant is a member of the pepper family native to the Pacific Islands.
+The local cultures there have used kava for hundreds of years as a part of important ceremonies.
 The kava root was traditionally chewed and spit out, but today, it is usually crushed by hand, ground into a paste, and then mixed with coconut milk to drink.

 But why are we hearing so much about this plant remedy now, what are the benefits of adding kava to your routine, and is it possible to take it along with magnesium supplements?
 Glad you asked, because in today’s article we’re going to cover: